ec49ca/NLP-project-contract-comparison/SETUP.md

 - `GOOGLE_MODEL`: Default model (default: gemini-pro)
 - `GOOGLE_MODELS`: Comma-separated list of models for dropdown (optional)

+**Pinecone Settings (Required for External Agent):**
+- `PINECONE_API_KEY`: Your Pinecone API key (required for external agent)

+**OpenAI Settings (Required for External Agent Embeddings):**
+- `OPENAI_API_KEY`: Your OpenAI API key (required for external agent embeddings, even if using different LLM provider)

+**Important**:
-**Important**: You can configure multiple providers in `.env`.
+- You can configure multiple LLM providers in `.env`.
 The UI will show all configured providers in the dropdown, allowing you to switch between them per-request.
 The `LLM_PROVIDER` variable only sets the default.
+- **Pinecone and OpenAI are required** for the external agent to work.
+Even if you use a different LLM provider for queries, you still need OpenAI for generating embeddings.

 ### Frontend Configuration